ionic-team/ionic-docs/src/content/developer-resources/guides/first-app-v4/creating-photo-gallery-device-storage.md

 }
 ```

-Over in the About page, call the loadSaved method once it begins loading:
+Over in the Tab2 page, call the loadSaved method once it begins loading:

 ```Javascript
 ngOnInit() {